panzerdp/dmitripavlutin.com/posts/173-react-forwardref/index.md

 ![Anonymous React component because of forwardRef()](./images/cryptic-name-5.png)
 </ImgShadow>

 Having no component name in the hierarchy makes it hard to understand what is rendered on the page.
-Moreover, you cannot use the search functionality of the React dev tools to find your component.
+In addition, you cannot use the search functionality of the React dev tools to find your component.

-To give a component a name use the use [named function expressions](/6-ways-to-declare-javascript-functions/#21-named-function-expression) for components wrapped in `forwardRef()`:
+To give a component a name use the [named function expressions](/6-ways-to-declare-javascript-functions/#21-named-function-expression) for components wrapped in `forwardRef()`:

 ```javascript
 import { forwardRef } from 'react'